bbc/newslabs-newsQuery/README.md

 });
 ```

-The response from getConcepts() is an array of concepts:
+The response from getConcepts() is an array of concepts, each with a unique URI (and possibly an image):

 ``` javascript
 [ { name: 'Wayne Rooney',